-The work which more relates to the one we present in this paper is the one of Meyer in [20], where he proposes the formal modelling of happiness, sadness, anger and fear in the KARO logical framework.
+The work which more relates to the one we present in this paper is the one of Meyer in [19], where he proposes the formal modelling of happiness, sadness, anger and fear in the KARO logical framework.
+The main differences and similarities between Meyer's work and ours are:

-Meyer suggests the introduction of a modal operator $Goal_m(\varphi)$ which represents a so called maintainance goal.
-This modal operator is used to model fear with a similar intuition as the one behind our $\mathsf{Fund}(\varphi)$ modal operator, i.e., to define a more important kind of desire.
-In terms of modelling the evolution of the agent, Meyer uses computational sequences of atomic actions to refer to future states of an agent, while we use the standard CTL's temporal operators.
+- Meyer suggests the introduction of a modal operator $Goal_m(\varphi)$ which represents what they call a maintainance goal.
+This modal operator is used to model fear with a similar intuition as the one behind our $Fund(\varphi)$ modal operator, i.e., to define a more important kind of desire. - Meyer uses computational sequences of atomic actions to refer to future states of an agent, while we use the standard CTL's temporal operators.

-In a more recent work, Meyer and Dastani introduce the modelling of emotions previously done in an agent oriented programming language [21].
-In this work the authors present transition rules for the generation of each of the emotions modelled in [20].
+In a more recent work, Meyer and Dastani introduce the modelling of emotions previously done in a agent oriented programming language.
+This work is presented in [20].
+In this work the author presents transition rules for the generation of each of the emotions modelled in [19].
 This generated emotions are then feed into the programming language's deliberation process which determine the effects that these emotions have in the mental states of an agent.